koffiebaard/Sublimey/README.md

 - Open your terminal, go to the directory and give the script executing rights:

     chmod +x sublimey

 - And voila, you can use it with the following syntax:

-./sublimey <project-name>
+    ./sublimey "project-name"

-How to use it with Alfred
+### How to use it with Alfred ###

 Alfred is a productivity tool, and we can use it to switch Sublime projects (and open the project if it's not there).
 Just type in the name of the project and it will do everything for you.
 The Alfred PowerPack is not required; if you do have PowerPack you can simply hook it up to the Sublimey script.
 If you don't have the PowerPack, add it to Alfred like this:

 - There is a .scpt file in the directory.
 Rename it to match the name of your project, and copy the file for every project.

     e.g. "awesome.sublime-project" will need a script called "awesome.sublime.scpt"

 - If you'll launch this script, it will trigger Sublimey to launch the same-named project.
 Since you do not have PowerPack, you can only specify custom folders and files to search through.
 Hence the scripts.